bpesquet/pytorch-tutorial/pytorch_tutorial/fundamentals/README.md

 ### Initializing a device

-To avoid code duplication, we define the detection code in its own function that we'll reuse in other examples.
+To avoid code duplication, we define the device detection code in its own function that we'll reuse in other examples.

 ```python
 def get_device():